tasheer10/ModelMatch/README.md

     *   Scores are averaged per model across all data points.
 *   **Reasoning (`-e reasoning -r <reasoning_model>`):**
     *   For each data point, the original prompt, input data, and all valid model outputs are sent to the specified reasoning LLM.
-    *   The reasoning LLM is prompted (using `config/reasoning_prompt.txt`) to score each output (1-10) and provide justification, returning structured JSON.
+    *   The reasoning LLM is prompted (using `evaluation_prompt.txt`) to score each output (1-10) and provide justification, returning structured JSON.
     *   These scores are parsed and averaged per model.
-Requires careful prompt engineering in `config/reasoning_prompt.txt` for reliable results.
+Requires careful prompt engineering in `evaluation_prompt.txt` for reliable results.

 ## 📄 Output Format